fabiocbr75/NetatmoRemoteTemperature/README.md

 # NetatmoRemoteTemperature
-This project would like to resolve the problem related not accurate temperature retrieved by radiator's sensor installed on valves.
+This project would like to resolve the problem related to not accurate temperature retrieved by radiator's sensor installed on valves.
+The problem is not related to netatmo sensor quality but to the nearness of the sensor to the radiator.
 To achieve this target the solution use a remote temperature sensor for each valve and one single hub that receive all sensor data, save history and call netatmo API.

 ## Network Layout